Towards a low emissions future

 Trade certifications

-In 2001 the Greenhouse Gas Abatement Program (GGAP), a grants program, enabled Refrigerants Australia to foster the National Refrigeration and Air Conditioning Council (NRAC).
+In 2001 the Greenhouse Gas Abatement Program (GGAP), a grants program, enabled Refrigerants Australia to successfully propose the establishment of the National Refrigeration and Air Conditioning Council (NRAC).
 This was a voluntary certification program designed to identify qualified tradespeople working with refrigerants.

 As a result of these activities, emissions were reduced significantly and cost effectively.

 The Australian Refrigeration Council works on behalf of the Australian government to administer the national licensing, compliance and education program called Arctick.
-It was made a mandatory license program in 2005.
+It was made a mandatory licence program in 2005.

 A cultural change to industry